badge/bham-latex-preamble/README.md

 **Future Plans**

-I'm currently in the process of packaging things up into a class file, make life easier and more consistent.
+I'm currently in the process of packaging things up into a class file, to make life easier and more consistent.